Key Takeaways

 • A Bellingham marine equipment supplier updating its policy without a multi-day back-and-forth when it adds a new commercial client

-Good service means the insurer stays responsive at every step, not just during the sale.
-When service breaks down, the cost isn't always financial.
-A Yakima orchard pest control operator who can't get a timely COI, for example, risks losing a seasonal contract that took months to secure.
+Good service means the insurer stays responsive at every step, from purchase through claims.
+When service breaks down, the cost isn’t always financial.
+A Yakima orchard pest control operator who can’t get a timely COI, for example, risks losing a seasonal contract that took months to win.

 insurance2 icon